chrispengcn/mediabrowser/README.md

-1. Upload the project to your PHP-enabled server (e.g., via FTP, cPanel).
+1. Upload the `mediabrowser/` folder to your PHP-enabled server (e.g., via FTP, cPanel).

-2. Open a browser and navigate to `https://your-domain.com/your-project/edit.php`.
+2. Open a browser and navigate to `https://your-domain.com/mediabrowser/edit.php`.

 3. Click the **"Generate File List"** button.